microsoft/botbuilder-tools/packages/Ludown/docs/translate-command.md

 ```

 ## Getting keys
-Ludown translate expects a Machine tranlsation subscription key.
+Ludown translate expects a Machine translation subscription key.
 You can obtain one [here](https://aka.ms/translate-key)

 ## Generating LUIS models from translated lu files
 You can follow instructions [here](https://aka.ms/translate-langs) to create LUIS models from lu files using ludown translate command.